sebersta/ftcr/readme.md

 	<br>
 </div>

-Ftcr is an open-source watchOS only app for downloading images from an URL.
+Fetch Image is an open-source watchOS only app for downloading images from an URL.
 You can download a single image or download all images from a html webpage.

 ## Download